Nusa Penida Indonesia Travel Guide

 The island's relative isolation until recent years preserved its natural landscapes and cultural practices, giving it a distinct character.

-Local communities maintain their traditional ways of life.
+Local communities maintain their traditional lifestyles.

 Evidence of ancient spiritual practices stays visible in local temples and ceremonies, notably the significant Goa Giri Putri Temple, a large cave temple that draws pilgrims.